18 mins read

 According to a nationwide survey conducted in the UK among women in the age group of 50-64 years, anxiety was reported as one of the major symptoms causing a burden on both the health and economic sector.

-Technically, anxiety is a future-oriented mood and linked to fear.
+Technically, anxiety is a future-oriented mood, and linked to fear.
 Preparing for anticipated events and behavioural responses to threatening situations are the hallmarks of anxiety.
 Simply put, imagining worst-case scenarios and feeling frightened of possible outcomes are major thoughts that come into play.

 Unaddressed anxiety can creep into your workplace or home and can cause havoc.
 It may trigger unpleasant conversations which may later drain you out.
 Women reported anxiety interfering in making rational decisions at the workplace and maintaining peace at home or with loved ones.